Grid Fill Tool for Autodesk Maya 2025

 I decided to implement the core grid fill functionality first, before introducing a GUI later down the line.

-I first created a cylinder primitive with an even number of edges, and completed the grid fill process by hand.
+First, I created a cylinder primitive with an even number of edges and completed the grid fill process by hand.
 I kept Maya’s Script Editor open and took note of the MEL commands printed to the history pane per operation.

 OperationMELAdditional Notes